Wait Until After

 Even after running out of film, I still wasn’t ready to call it a morning.
 I spent the next couple of hours scouting future locations and came away with several promising possibilities.
 What began as a frustrating start ended up becoming one of the most productive Sunday mornings I’ve had in quite some time.

-So I present Unreachable, the 26th image in my ongoing series, Finding Estrella.
+So I present Wait Until After, the 26th image in my ongoing series, Finding Estrella.